-

 Introduction

-1. identifying factors that positively and negatively impact value creation
+1. Identifying what positively and negatively affects value creation.

-2. making resources available and coordinating them to move in the same direction towards a designated course
+2. Making resources available and coordinating them so that they align in the same direction towards a designated course.

 Course content